 Read on for more information on how color temperature impacts your landscape lighting choices!

 The Best Color Temperature for Your Landscape Lighting

 Color temperature is simply how “warm” or “cool” your light is or, put differently, how “yellow” or “white” your light is.
 Using the right types of lights for various outdoor lighting applications is an important consideration.
 There are no hard and fast rules, so depending on the mood or effect you are trying to create, you may require different types of lighting for different parts of your landscape.

 The best color temperature for your outdoor lighting is really a matter of choice.
 And the best choice is the one that creates the effect you want.

 This actually makes sense when you understand how the degrees Kelvin measure is determined.
-To get the degrees Kelvin measure, scientists determine the temperature at which in ideal black object would have to glow to give off a certain quality of light.
+To get the degrees Kelvin measured, scientists determine the temperature at which an ideal black object would have to glow to give off a certain quality of light.
 Imagine a piece of metal in a blacksmith’s shop.
-At first, the metal gives of a warm, reddish glow.
-As the temperature increases, the metal becomes orange, then yellow, then finally “white hot”.
+At first, the metal gives off a warm, reddish glow.
+As the temperature increases, the metal becomes orange, then yellow, then finally “white hot.”
 So the lower the temperature in the degrees, the “warmer” the light.